aws/aws-iot-device-sdk-embedded-C/libraries/standard/http/utest/README.md

 # Running Unit Tests

-1. In your GNU compatible environment like WSL, mingw, Linux OS, MAC OS, etc., open a terminal.
+1. In your GNU compatible environment, open a terminal.
 1. Install ruby: `sudo apt install ruby-full`
 1. Install lcov: `sudo apt install lcov`
 1. Go to the root directory of this repository.